Global fixed point potential approach to frustrated antiferromagnets: Numerical results

 \subsection{The curve $N_c(d)$ in $2.3\leq d\leq 4$}

 We have found that it becomes more and more difficult to obtain converged results when decreasing the dimension.
 We have been able to decrease $d$ down to 2.3 but not below with the LPA' with $\omega_k$.
+As discussed in Appendix B 4, the numerical difficulty is due to the steep increase of the FP potential at large fields.
+It would be interesting to improve our numerical scheme explained in detail in Appendix B, in the future, in order to approach $d=2$ further.
 We show our determination of $N_c(d)$ in Fig. \ref{Nc} together with the results obtained from the $\epsilon$-expansion at five loops \footnote{The resummation plotted here is done without assuming $N_c(d=2)=2$}.

 For $d=3$, our results confirm the previous results obtained either by NPRG \cite{Zumbach1, Zumbach2, NPRG field expansion, Delamotte Review, NPRG semi-expansion} or the $\epsilon$-expansion approaches \cite{Jones, Bailin, Calabrese five-loop}.
 The comparison between the LPA and LPA' results strongly suggests that neglecting the effect of the derivative terms on the determination of $N_c(d)$ plays a minor role in $d=3$ as for the order of the transition for $N=2$ and $N=3$.
 Moreover, $N_c(d=3)$ increases between the LPA and the LPA' with $\omega_k$ and becomes closer to the results obtained with the $\epsilon$-expansion, which is expected.
 It seems therefore very difficult to imagine that $N_c(d=3)$ could be smaller than 3.
 Judging from the curve $N_c(d)$ for $2.3\leq d\leq 4$, it also seems very unlikely that $N_c(d)$ has a turn around point and is a multi-valued function around $d=3$, which is one of the expected scenarios to allow for the existence of $C_{+}$ in $d=3$ and $N=3$.